Stow bar below the menu bar

 Drag-and-drop to arrange icons exactly where you want them.

-Control tint, border, and shape to match your macOS theme.
+Control tint, border, shadow, and shape to match your macOS theme.

 Automatically hide sections when your cursor leaves the bar.

-Drag, stow, and reveal the way the system already feels familiar.
+Drag, stow, and reveal the way the menu bar already feels familiar.

-Match the menu bar tint, border, and shape to your desktop.
+Adjust tint, border, shadow, and shape to match your desktop.

 Three quick moves.
 A calmer desktop.